DigitecGalaxus/netboot/netboot-services/monitoring/README.md

 ## Usage

-To get the telegraf config to work, replace the respective variables in the `#{}#` placeholders in the [../../docker-compose.yaml](../../docker-compose.yaml) file.
+To get the telegraf config to work, set the correct environment variables in the `.env` file.
 It is setup to log to Datadog only when the respective parameters are provided.
 If not, it will simply log to stdout with the `telegraf --test` option.

-The monitoring container has a volume mount on the file [../cachingServerFetcher/caching_server_list.json](../cachingServerFetcher/caching_server_list.json), so if caching servers should be monitored, this file needs to be filled out accordingly.

 ## TFTP Monitoring